History of Rennes: Earliest history

 By the 2nd century BC the Gallic tribe known as the Riedones had occupied a territory in eastern Brittany roughly equivalent to the modern department of Ille-et-Vilaine and had established their chief township at the confluence of the Ille and Vilaine rivers, the site of the modern city of Rennes.
 Although the tribe's name - from the Celtic root red cognate with ride suggesting the Riedones were known for their horsemanship - would eventually default to their chief township ultimately yielding the name of the modern city of Rennes, the chief township of the Riedones was contemporaneously referred to as Condate a Celtic term for confluence which was utilised to designate numerous towns in ancient Gaul.

 Early in the 1st century BC, the Riedones adopted the Greek and Roman practice of issuing coinage, adapting the widely imitated gold staters of Philip II of Macedon, in the characteristic Celtic coin metal alloy called billon.
 Without inscriptions, as the Celtic practice was, the Riedones coinage features a charioteer whose pony has a human head.
 Large hoards of their coins were unearthed in the "treasure of Amanlis" found in June 1835 and that of Saint-Jacques-de-la-Lande, discovered in February 1941.
 The Museum of Brittany at Rennes contains a large representative collection.

-In 57 BC the Riedones joined the Gaulish coalition against Rome which was suppressed by Crassus.
+In 57 BC the Riedones joined the Gaulish coalition against Rome which was suppressed by Crassus's son Publius.
 In 56 BC Roman emissaries were held hostage by the Riedones causing Julius Caesar to intervene in Armorica suppressing the rebels, and the following year to cross the Channel to discourage further support of the Riedones by the Britons.
 In 52 BC, the Riedones responded to the call of Vercingetorix to furnish a large contingent of warriors.